vijaypsk/ravello-training/README.md

 ## Architecture

-The application is composed of 3 parts:
+The application is composed of three parts:

 1. Client side (in AngularJS).
-2. Server to serve the static client files (launched with grunt).
+2. Static server, which serves the static client files (launched with Grunt).
-3. Server for REST API, accessed by the client (launched with nodejs).
+3. REST API server, which is accessed by the client (launched with nodejs).

-The two servers are separate.
+The two servers are separated.
-The client sends requests only to the 1st server, the one launched with grunt, which serves its static files.
+The client sends requests only to the Web server that is launched with Grunt, which serves its static files.
-The REST calls are also sent to that server.
-It's that server's responsibility to redirect the requests to the REST server.
+The REST calls are also sent to that server, which is responsible for redirecting the requests to the REST server.

-There are 2 projects in this codebase - 'training-webapp' for the client, and 'training-sever' for the REST server.
+There are two projects in this codebase - 'training-webapp' for the client, and 'training-sever' for the REST server.
-The 'training-webapp' project holds the grunt configuration for running the 1st server (the static one).
+The 'training-webapp' project holds the Grunt configuration for running the static server.

 ## Installing and running